ianthehenry/privy/README.md

-# inliven
+# privy

-`inliven` is a preprocessor/postprocessor for the array language [ivy](https://github.com/robpike/ivy).
-The name is a corruption of "inline ivy."
+`privy` is a preprocessor/postprocessor for the array language [ivy](https://github.com/robpike/ivy).

-Given a source file, `inliven` will produce a modified source file containing inline output from the expressions.
+Given a source file, `privy` will produce a modified source file containing inline output from the expressions.
 For example, this input:

 ```ivy
 1 2 3 + 4 5 6